 You should also look at the market value of properties in the surrounding area and see how the cost of land compares.

-This will give you an idea of whether the land is worth the asking price and help you to establish whether you are likely to make a profit if you sell it at a later date.
+This’ll give you an idea of whether the land’s worth the asking price.
+It’ll also help you work out whether you’re likely to make a profit if you sell the home later.

-Without planning permission, you have no legal right to start construction, so this is a necessary step.
+Without planning permission, you don’t have a legal right to start construction, so this is a necessary step.
 Your council could order the destruction of any work at your own cost if you build without getting planning permission first.

-Therefore, it makes sense to check planning permission rigorously and to not actually buy a plot of land until suitable planning permission has been granted.
+Check planning permission rigorously and don’t buy a plot of land until suitable planning permission has been granted.

 This works by granting approval of an outline plan.
-This means that the plot has permission for a certain type of development to be built on it, but that specific construction plans have yet to be agreed.
+This means that the plot has permission for a certain type of development to be built on it, but that specific construction plans aren’t yet agreed.

-If a plot has outline planning permission, you will have to submit a detailed plan for approval before construction can begin.
+If a plot has outline planning permission, you’ll have to submit a detailed plan for approval before construction can begin.

 Note: Outline planning permission is usually valid for three years, before re-application is needed.

-This is where a full construction proposal has been agreed in detail, for a specific build such as a three bedroom house, or one bedroom bungalow.
+This is where a full construction proposal has been agreed in detail, for a specific build.
+This could be for a three-bedroom house or one-bedroom bungalow, for example.

-If your plans do not match the planning permission, you may need to submit further construction plans for approval.
+If your plans don’t match the planning permission, you may need to submit further construction plans for approval.

-You can use the planning portal website to find your local planning permission office, to check details of any planning applications that have already been granted, and to submit a planning application online.
+You can use the planning portal website to find your local planning permission office.
+Through this, you can check details of any planning applications that have already been granted.
+You can also submit a planning application online.

-When you find a plot that ticks all the boxes you will need to put in an offer so you can build your own house on it.
+If you find a plot that ticks all the boxes, you’ll need to put in an offer so you can build your own house on it.

-Treat the asking price of a plot as a starting point for negotiation and offer an amount you are happy to pay.
+Treat the asking price as a starting point for negotiation and offer an amount you’re happy to pay.

-Do not be afraid to go in with a low price first of all (especially if you have had a mortgage approved in principle), as you can always put in a second offer if your first one is not accepted.
+Don’t be afraid to go in with a low price to begin with, especially if you’ve had a mortgage approved in principle.
+You can always put in a second offer if it’s not accepted.

-You do not have to pay any stamp duty if you purchase a plot for residential use for less than £125,000
+You don’t pay any stamp duty if you buy a plot for residential use for less than £125,000

-You will need to be as specific in your requirements as possible when you do your planning to build your own house.
-However, you’ll also have to be flexible with how they are implemented to keep your costs down and ensure you stick to your budget.
-Consider the following:
+You’ll need to be as specific in your requirements as possible when you do your planning to build your own house.
+However, you’ll also have to be flexible with how your plans are implemented, to keep your costs down and ensure you stick to your budget.

 How many bedrooms and bathrooms will you need?

-Do you need a large garden or are you looking at building an urban sanctuary?
+Do you need a big garden or are you looking at building an urban sanctuary?

 How large should each room be?
-Would you be happy with a smaller kitchen in exchange for a larger living room?
+Would you be happy with a smaller living room in exchange for a larger kitchen, for example?

-Choosing the right architect is hugely important so it makes sense to book initial meetings with a number of different architects and to discuss your requirements, ideas and plans with each.
+Choosing the right architect is important.
+It makes sense to book initial meetings with several different architects.
+Discuss your requirements, ideas and plans with each.